 You should complete both sides of the appeal form and if you want an oral hearing of your appeal you should include this request on the appeal form stating why you consider your case requires/would benefit from an oral hearing.
-Although an oral hearing may be requested it is up to the Appeals Officer to decide whether to grant such a request as Appeals Officers may make a summary decision on your claim based on the documentary evidence on the file.
+Although an oral hearing may be requested it is up to the Appeals Officer to decide whether to grant such a request as Appeals Officers may make a summary decision on your claim based on the documentary evidence on file.

-Appeals forms are available from your local Intreo Centre or can be downloaded from the website of the Social Welfare Appeals Office, www.socialwelfareappeals.ie and returned to: Chief Appeals Officer, Social Welfare Appeals Office, D'Olier House, D'Olier Street, Dublin 2.
+Social Welfare Appeals forms are available from your local Intreo Centre, or online from the website of the Appeals Office, www.socialwelfareappeals.ie and returned to:

+Chief Appeals Officer, Social Welfare Appeals Office, D'Olier House, D'Olier Street, Dublin 2.
 Locall: 1890 747 434.